-The Populism RPN, established in March 2019 for an initial three year term, is led by Sergei Guriev, Chief Economist of the European Bank for Reconstruction and Development and Professor of Economics at Sciences Po in Paris.
+The Populism RPN, established in March 2019 for an initial three year term, is led by Sergei Guriev, Professor of Economics at Sciences Po in Paris.

 Modern populism: why it matters and why it is likely to stay